Skip to content

 I'm Sorry, What?!

 If the above seems like it was designed by a kindergartener, you're half right.
 Johann started with tooling commensurate to "late 1960's", but without a library of already-coded assembly routines (e.g., regex, a BST, or a hashtable).
-Now it's somewhere in the early 1970's, plus a few of those library routines.
-Kindergartener is apropos for synthetic progress of 4-6 years.
+Now it's somewhere around 1970, plus a handful of library routines.
+Kindergartener is apropos for synthetic progress of a few years.